nycdotnet/advent-of-code-2022/README.md

 Note: This was the first time I used `BigInteger`.
 Was very easy to switch to this from `int`/`long` and seemed fast enough until the numbers got ridiculous.
 It's not required anymore once you know the "trick", but I am leaving it since it was fine.

+### Day 12:

+This one was another AStar challenge like last year.
+I re-used the implementation from last year as a starting point, but was able to upgrade it to use generic math with .NET 7.
+I'm very pleased with how it turned out, though I am sure it could be better.
+I did add a shortcut feature to stop if the cost exceeds the previous best, but I kind of feel like this made the code a bit worse and it could probably be improved.
+I was surprised that the result of starting from any given starting point was only 1 better than the result of starting from position `'S'`.
+Oh well.